TaBayram/vscode-miisync/README.md

     * `port`: Port of the target system.
 100, 50000.
     * `username`: Your username in the mii system to authenticate.
     * `password`: Your pasword in the mii system to authenticate.
 If not provided in the file extension will ask the password during.
+* `remotePath`: Remote project path.
+Must start with the project name.
+**Example**: If you want to work on "productStoppageScreen" then your remote path should be like "PROJECT/PLANT2/Stoppages/productStoppageScreen".
+If you want to work on "PLANT2" screens then it should be "PROJECT/PLANT2".
+* `removeFromLocalPath`: Removes any folder name in local path that is not in remote path.
+**Example**: Local folder path is "E:\2023\Projects\ProjectName\webapp\Screen" and the remote path is "ProjectName\Screen" then you should add "webapp" in removeFromLocalPath.
+* `ignore`: Wildcards specified in this doesn't get uploaded/downloaded.
+Look at [micromatch](https://github.com/micromatch/micromatch)
 * `uploadOnSave`: Uploads the current file when saved.
 * `downloadOnOpen`: Downloads the current file when opened.
-* `ignore`: Wildcards specified in this doesn't get uploaded/downloaded.
-Look at [micromatch](https://github.com/micromatch/micromatch)
 * `useRootConfig`: Enables usage of another miisync.json outside of the workspace.
 * `rootConfig`: Path of another miisync.json file to be used.